eformat/openshift-virt-labs/docs/workshop/content/console.md

 And then select the "**Create**" option.

-You now have an unbound volume ready for a PVC utilising CDI.
+You now have an unbound volume ready for a PVC utilizing CDI.

 Choose "**Storage**" and then "**Persistent Volume Claims**" and select "**Create Persistent Volume Claim**" from the upper right: